 Axial/barrel engines have been around since around 1910 but have never seriously challenged traditional crank-based ICEs, so one might reasonably ask what has changed?
-The problems with axial engines have been (i) achieving a durable mechanism to convert the linear piston force into torque, be this a swash plate, cam or “wobble plate”, and (ii) difficulty of assembly and disassembly for maintenance.
-Advances in materials, finite element stress analysis, and lubricants enable us to have confidence in solving the first of these challenges and a FairDiesel-patented modular cylinder approach overcomes the second.
+The problems with axial engines have been (i) achieving a durable mechanism to convert the linear piston force into torque, be this a swash plate, cam or Wobble plate, and (ii) difficulty of assembly and disassembly for maintenance.
+Advances in tribology and computational analysis enable us to have confidence in solving the first of these challenges and a Covaxe-patented modular cylinder approach overcomes the second.
 The axial engine architecture allows us to implement our constant volume combustion cycle, delivers extremely low vibration in a convenient quasi-cylindrical package, and we have overcome the traditional limitations associated with the configuration.

-This remainder of this section provides, for those that are interested, a view of some historical barrel and opposed piston engines.
+This remainder of this section provides, for those that are interested, a view of some historical axial and opposed piston engines.

-The Barrel-type axial engine comprises a series of parallel cylinders wrapped around a drive-shaft, with the pistons coupled to it through a....
+The axial-type axial engine comprises a series of parallel cylinders wrapped around a drive-shaft, with the pistons coupled to it through either a....

 or a cam ---